Zhiyijenny/Zhiyijenny.github.io/index.md

 In the meantime, I work with [Nan Jiang](https://sllc.umd.edu/directory/nan-jiang) on the second-language-to-first-language semantic priming effects by using both the more traditional Lexical Decision Task and the less influential Semantic Categorization Task.

+**The Acquisition of Lexical Tones by Second Language Learners**

+I have gotten interested in learning how various factors could influence the perception and production of lexical tones, mainly in Mandarin Chinese, by late learners.

 ## **Presentations**